DarkArmy-ctf/ctf-writeups/ractf/web/getting_admin/README.md

 | -------- |
 | ractf{j4va5cr1pt_w3b_t0ken} |

-Okay, so that is my writeup about getting admin challenge thank you for read see you next time.
+Okay, so that was my writeup about getting admin challenge thank you for reading.
+See you next time.